 This is a natural beach, without development and watched over by the National Trust.
-A crescent-shaped, south east-facing beach, it’s spectacular in the morning, enabling a view from the Nare Head to the north, right round towards St Anthony Head in the south.
+Crescent-shaped and south east-facing, it’s spectacular in the morning, with views round from the Nare Head to the north towards St Anthony Head in the south.
 The flat surface of the beach catches seaweed and vegetation in its rock pools at low tide, a panoply of subtle greens, blacks, blues, yellows and browns.

-Suzanne takes us back in time at Towan beach on the Roseland Peninsula.
+Suzanne takes us back in time at Towan beach.

 The peace and quiet of Towan beach in the morning.

-I arrived just before dawn for this re-visit.
-Towan beach is natural, facing south east to greet the morning and always invites a visitor to stroll along its shore.
-The beach is backed by small cliffs and the South West Coast Path, between Portscatho to the north and Porthbeor beach to the south.
-On this occasion the sea had stacked the soft sand onto the higher reaches, leaving a small bank down to the flat lower reaches.
+I arrived just before dawn for this visit.
+Towan beach is natural, facing south east to greet the morning and always inviting a visitor to stroll along its shore.
+The beach is backed by small cliffs and the South West Coast Path.
+It is located between Portscatho to the north and Porthbeor beach to the south.
+On this occasion the sea had stacked the soft sand onto the higher ground, leaving a small bank down to the flat lower reaches.
 Another day, another beach, different on each visit.

 The natural and sensory appeal of this beach for Bridget.

-The high tide gave the arc of Towan beach the feel of Gugh in the Scilly Isles, across the bar from St Agnes, with its sweep round and natural feel.
+The arc of Towan beach reminded me of Gugh in the Scilly Isles, across the bar from St Agnes, with its sweep round and natural feel.
 There’s no development here; it’s so pure.

 What the beach means to Richard.